 Jörg Bienert

-Co-founder and president of the German Al Association (KI Bundesverband).
+Co-founder and president the German AI Association (KI Bundesverband).
 After studying computer engineering and several engagements in the IT industry, he founded ParStream, a big data startup based in Silicon Valley, which was acquired by Cisco in 2015.